Hoist (album): Production

 Most of the songs on Hoist were not played in concert by Phish until after the release of the album.
 Only "Sample in a Jar" and "Lifeboy" had been played beforehand, both debuting in 1993.
 "Axilla (Part II)" is a version of the song "Axilla", which had been debuted in 1992, with new lyrics.
 Although the band played "Part II" throughout 1994, Phish retired the song in favor of the original version of "Axilla" in 1995.
 After 1995, Phish did not perform "Part II" again until September 2021.
-The outro jam segment of "Down with Disease" had been debuted by the band at midnight at their New Year's Eve 1993-94 concert, but the entire song was not played live until April 1994.
+The outro jam segment of "Down with Disease" had been debuted by the band at midnight at their New Year's Eve 1993–94 concert, but the entire song was not played live until April 1994.

 Hoist features guest appearances from Alison Krauss, Béla Fleck, Tower of Power, Rose Stone and a host of other musicians, as well as actor Jonathan Frakes on trombone.
 With its jazz, blues, soul and bluegrass influences, the album is marked by more stripped-down, straightforward songwriting and pop-friendly hooks, a somewhat new approach for Phish.

 However, the album's final track, "Demand", segues into an extended eight-minute instrumental excerpt from a live performance of the song "Split Open and Melt" from the band's April 21, 1993, concert at the Newport Music Hall in Columbus, Ohio.
 The "Split" jam is then abruptly cut off by the sound of a car crash followed by the first verse and refrain of the Hebrew song "Yerushalayim Shel Zahav (Jerusalem of Gold)."

 "Riker's Mailbox" is a brief interlude track on the album, and the only "song" on the album to have never been performed live by the band.
 Album producer Paul Fox lived next to Jonathan Frakes, whose mailbox is apparently uniquely decorated.
 Frakes, who played Commander Riker on Star Trek: The Next Generation, sat in for a while during the Hoist sessions, giving his name to the track.
-The "Riker's Mailbox" track is extracted from a longer take of the song "Buffalo Bill", which had been recorded during the Hoist sessions but did not make the album's tracklist.
+The "Riker's Mailbox" track is extracted from a longer take of the song "Buffalo Bill", which had been recorded during the Hoist sessions but did not make the album's track list.

 On June 26, 1994, the band performed the entire Hoist album (minus "Riker's Mailbox" but including the "Split Open and Melt" jam) verbatim as the second set of their live show in Charleston, West Virginia.
 The first set of the concert had featured the band performing their "Gamehendge" song suite in its entirety, and as a result, the concert is known by fans as the "GameHoist" show.
 This move was a subversion of Phish's usual improvisationally driven performances, and the concert later inspired the band's tradition of donning a musical costume for Halloween.

 In February 2009, this album became available as a download in FLAC and MP3 formats at LivePhish.com.